Dreycey/DebruijnExtend/README.md

 ![Debruijn Extend](figures/debruijnextend_logo.png)

 # DebruijnExtend
 ### This repository contains the source code for the DebruijnExtend tool.
-Overall, this tool predicts the secondary structure of a protein given an input fasta file with protein(s).
+Overall, this tool predicts the secondary structure of a protein(s) given an input fasta file with protein(s).

 DebruijnExtend is a machine learning algorithm that constructs a probability-based de Bruijn graph using kmers of protein secondary structure fragments associated with a given primary sequence.
 Once created, edge contraction is used to find paths of highest probability to determine the overall predicted secondary structure.